oscar-franzen/alona/README.md

 # Installation
 ### Requirements
-* Linux (alona should work on MacOS too, but it is untested)
+* Linux (alona should in principle work on MacOS and Windows, but I have not tested it)
 * Python >= 3.6

 ### Dependencies